mehboobillahi56/DocQuery/README.md

-# Pdf-Txt-Encoder
+# DocQuery

-Welcome to the Pdf-Txt-Encoder project, a versatile tool designed to extract and interact with textual content from PDFs and text files.
+Welcome to the DocQuery project, a versatile tool designed to extract and interact with textual content from PDFs and text files.
 This project initially targets Linux environments but can be adapted for Windows with minor modifications.

 ## Table of Contents